idrp/qb-wheelchair/README.md

 # qb-wheelchair
-this is a simple script that allows you to spawn a wheelchair next to use when the item is used i simply updated the exports and some other ajustments
+this is a simple script that allows you to spawn a wheelchair next to you when the item is used i simply updated the exports and some other ajustments

 # Credits